 If you have the time to dedicate to this pup though, you’ll be looking at years of loyalty and silly fun.

 Featured Image Credit: Nicole Klein, Shutterstock

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Where does the Giant Schnoodle come from?
+- Temperament & Intelligence of the Giant Schnoodle